mathiasertl/django-ca/docs/source/quickstart/docker.rst

 The above images are updated if packaging issues or security vulnerabilities in dependencies are discovered.
-If you want to be sure that you can download the exact same image later, the same tags are also published with a numerical suffix, e.g. mathiasertl/django-ca:|last-version|-1.
+If you want to be sure that you can download the exact same image later, the same tags are also published with a datestamp suffix, e.g. mathiasertl/django-ca:|last-version|-20071125.

+.. versionchanged:: 2.5.0

+   Docker images now use a datestamp (e.g. "20071125") as suffix, instead of an increasing integer.

 .. versionadded:: 2.3.0